alexanderaleskin/telegram_django_bot/README.rst

 * ``language_code`` (property) - returns the language code in which messages should be generated for the user;

-Actually, if you want, you can create your self Django ORM model representing the user, you just need to copy ``id, telegram_username, telegram_language_code, current_utrl, current_utrl_code_dttm, current_utrl_context_db, current_utrl_form_db`` and corresponding functions.
+If you want, you can create your self Django ORM model representing the user, you just need to copy ``id, telegram_username, telegram_language_code, current_utrl, current_utrl_code_dttm, current_utrl_context_db, current_utrl_form_db`` and corresponding functions.